-Have a Yamaha dealer check the vehicle as soon as possible.
+- Use extra caution to avoid possible wheel lock during emergency braking. - Have a Yamaha dealer check the vehicle as soon as possible.

-ABS OFF indicator light " [69] "
+ABS OFF indicator light " 🝥 "

-This indicator light comes on when the anti-lock brake system has been manually disabled, the "OFF-ROAD" indicator comes on at the same time.
+This indicator light comes on when the anti-lock brake system has been manually disabled, the ABS mode indicator comes on at the same time.